 In the customer service and sales industries especially, a solid home-office phone is a godsend.
 You’ll typically need call forwarding, holding, conferencing, and voicemail features in your day-to-day, which is pretty standard for most office phones.
 Amazon has a slew of models between $50 and $80.
 It’s probably overkill to spend more than that.

 If you were hoping to skirt landline costs by using a Voice-over-IP (VoIP) service like Google Voice or your own cell phone, most employers in phone-reliant industries forbid it.
-They typically want a dedicated work landline, too.
+They typically want a dedicated landline.

-Landlines are becoming antiquated as VoIP services are taking over, but some large companies like AT&T provide plans for about $40 a month.
+Landlines are becoming antiquated as VoIP services are taking over, but some large companies like AT&T provide plans for less than $25 a month when bundled with internet services.
 If you already have a landline service, adding an additional line or bundling it with your current internet or cable provider may save you some cash, too.

 Headset and Microphone

-“For telecommuting, the most important tool is a good headset that allows me to comfortably attend meetings without the noises of my neighborhood intruding,” remote content writer Jane Burton said.
+“For telecommuting, the most important tool is a good headset that allows me to comfortably attend meetings without the noises of my neighborhood intruding,” remote content writer Arwen Brenneman said.

 Several remote workers recommended their favorite pair of headphones and headsets to The Penny Hoarder.
-If you have the funds, software developer Austin Grandt recommends Bose QuiteComfort headphones.
+If you have the funds, software developer Austin Grandt recommends Bose QuietComfort headphones.

 “The headphones are perfect for working at home or in a shared setting like a co-working space, as the noise-cancelling puts me into my own zone,” Grandt said.
 “The built-in microphone on the cable of the headphones also works great for when you have to have video chats or phone calls.”

-If you’re looking for a cheaper setup, Srhythm has a highly rated noise-reduction headset with a built-in microphone on Amazon for $35.99.
+If you’re looking for a cheaper setup, Srhythm has a highly rated noise-reduction headset with a built-in microphone for around $50.

 It would be pretty rare for a job listing to specifically require a desk.
 It’s kind of a given.

 But desks are sometimes overlooked.
-Realistically, the standard cubicle-sized desk doesn’t work for apartments or home offices, and the run-of-the-mill desk from IKEA that I bought when I first moved into an apartment isn’t really working out for my partner who works from home full-time.
+Realistically, the standard cubicle-sized desk doesn’t work for apartments or home offices.

 So it’s good to consider your size and storage limitations when shopping around.